 It is important to note, that the top up Nursing programme does not automatically lead to registration with the Irish or UK Nursing Board.
 This is the same for all Colleges delivering nursing programmes for overseas nurses.
 Each person must apply independently to the Nursing Board and registration is based on original Diploma and experience as well as English Language, which is at 7.0 IELTS.

 The degree however, does enhance career opportunities and makes the applicant more attractive to prospective employers.

 Advantages of completing the Top-Up Nursing Pathway with DIFC

 - International Nursing qualification achieved in just 2 years

 - Adjust to western style teaching before joining the intensive top-up Nursing qualification

-- You can work part-time (up to 20 hours) during your studies with St Angela’s College, plus during the Summer (please note, you cannot work during the Pre-Masters programme)
+- You can work part-time (up to 20 hours) during your studies at University, plus full-time during the Summer (please note, you cannot work during the Pre-Masters programme)

-- If you gain registration with the Irish Nursing Board, you can stay and work full-time in Ireland for 12 months after completing your degree
+- If you gain registration with the relevant Nursing Board, you can stay and work full-time in Ireland for 12 months or in the UK for 24 months after completing your degree

 - You will obtain an internationally recognised Nursing degree which will help you with your employment in your home country and internationally